-- MA in Education and Human Development with a concentration in Teaching in Diverse Contexts (with initial licensure): We view teacher education as an ongoing developmental process linking pre-service, induction and ongoing professional growth experiences.
+- Graduate Teacher Education, MA in Education and Human Development with a concentration in Teaching in Diverse Contexts (with initial licensure): We view teacher education as an ongoing developmental process linking pre-service, induction and ongoing professional growth experiences.
 This option is an excellent choice for students who would like to obtain a master’s degree with a teaching license.
 Endorsements are also connected with these options.

 about Advancing your Career?

 you have started your teaching career, you may decide to pursue an advanced